metoppv/improver/doc/source/metadata/Principles.rst

-As far as possible the use of metadata within IMPROVER should conform to the `CF Metadata Conventions`_ (CF), but recognising the need to extend this in some areas.
+As far as possible the use of metadata within IMPROVER should conform to the `CF Metadata Conventions`_ (CF), whilst recognising the need to extend this in some areas.

 However, whilst CF does a good job with 'where' and 'what' metadata (see note below), it does not really cover 'who' metadata.
-Therefore, it is helpful to keep CF (and direct extensions to this) focussed on these aspects and not try to stretch it to cover 'who'.
+Therefore, it is helpful to keep CF (and direct extensions to this) focused on these aspects and not try to stretch it to cover 'who'.

 An example is CF cell methods, which are intended to cover 'what' (i.e. to ensure that data can be correctly interpreted) but can unwittingly be extended into 'who'
-(e.g. to try to describe the post-processing that have been applied), which can complicate its main purpose.
+(e.g. to try to describe the post-processing that has been applied), which can complicate its main purpose.

 .. note::